Skip to main content

 To personalize supplements means to choose what you take based on your actual lab work, genetics, symptoms, and goals, not a one-size-fits-all template.
 Testing identifies real deficits, while genetics and lifestyle factors determine which forms and doses your body can use.
 Retesting at 90 days confirms whether the plan is actually moving your numbers.

 Most multivitamins are the "master of none."
 They contain small, often poorly absorbed amounts of 30 nutrients, many of which you do not need.
-For high-performance optimization, we prefer targeted therapeutic doses over broad "insurance policy" multivitamins.
+For serious optimization, we prefer targeted therapeutic doses over broad "insurance policy" multivitamins.
 A daily multivitamin is not a replacement for testing.

 A useful starting panel includes vitamin D (25-OH), vitamin B12, folate, ferritin, RBC magnesium, zinc, copper, fasting insulin, HbA1c, ApoB, hs-CRP, and homocysteine.
 For people with mood, sleep, or focus issues, add MTHFR genotyping.
 This panel covers most micronutrient and metabolic blind spots.